- Different types of BPH drugs

 Finally, it should be noted that a clear majority of the research around this drug remains unpublished.
 Therefore it is likely that available evidence overestimates its overall effectiveness.

-Silodosin is the most recent drugs developed for BPH.
-Development began in Japan, where it was marketed under the brand name Urief®, and launched in May 2006.
-In the US, the FDA approved it in October 2008; and in 2010, the E.U. gave final approval for the drug to be sold in Europe.
+Silodosin is the most recent drug developed for BPH.
+Development began in Japan, where it was marketed under the brand name Urief® and launched in May 2006.

-Hence, the vasodilatation and low blood pressure were often seen with other alpha-blockers are not seen in patients who take Silodosin.
+Therefore, we often see vasodilatation and low blood pressure with other alpha-blockers not seen in Silodosin patients.

-Through the inhibition of the alpha 1A-adrenergic receptor, Silodosin can relax the smooth muscles in and around the prostate gland.
-By relieving the tension, lessening pressure and reducing urethral resistance, the symptoms of BPH are relieved.
-This improves dysuria (difficult urination) associated with benign prostatic hyperplasia.
+So, by relieving the tension, decreasing pressure, and reducing urethral resistance, BPH symptoms are relieved.
+This, then, improves dysuria (difficult urination) associated with benign prostatic hyperplasia.

 While its low affinity for 1B receptors means that Silodosin has less of an impact on blood pressure, its higher affinity for 1A receptors can have an undesirable effect, most notably higher rates of sexual side effects.

-As Silodosin is a newer drug, there are no long term studies into its quality of life impacts so we cannot evaluate it on that basis.
+As Silodosin is a newer drug, there are no long-term studies into its quality of life impacts.
+Therefore, we cannot evaluate it on that basis.

-The majority (72.1%) of the adverse reactions were qualified by the investigator as mild.
-A total of 6.4% of Silodosin treated patients, and 2.2% for placebo-treated patients discontinued therapy due to an adverse reaction.
-The most commonly reported adverse effect was abnormal or retrograde ejaculation (28.1%).
+A total of 6.4% of Silodosin treated patients and 2.2% for placebo-treated patients discontinued therapy due to an adverse reaction.

 - Diarrhea 2.6 %